-Around two-thirds of adults in Germany, France and the United Kingdom say it is important for their national government to make voting compulsory for all citizens.
-But views in the United States are much more divided, according to a survey conducted in the four countries in the fall of 2020.
+Around two-thirds of adults in Germany, France, and the United Kingdom say it is important for their national government to make voting compulsory for all citizens.
+But views in the United States are much more divided, according to Pew surveys conducted in the fall of 2020.